lonalore/nodejs_notify/README.md

-> This is a sandbox project, which contains experimental code for developer use only.
-Please wait for release!

 # Node.js Notification plugin for e107 v2

 Displaying realtime notification from Node.js.
+The plugin uses the jGrowl jQuery library to display messages.